Posted on March 9, 2018 by Kacy

 According to the National Survey of Substance Abuse Treatment Services (N-SSATS), roughly 45% of Americans seeking addiction treatment have both co-occurring mental and substance use disorders.
 This includes mental health disorders such as anxiety or depression.
 These conditions must be treated alongside the disease of addiction.
 After primary treatment, an aftercare plan will recommend continuing care options to address such conditions.

 Co-occurring conditions that are often seen and treated include:

-Integrated treatment is comprehensive programming that offers all of the therapeutic resources necessary to help the individual heal physically, mentally, psychologically, and spiritually.
+Integrated treatment is comprehensive programming that offers all of the therapeutic resources necessary to help the individual heal physically, mentally, and spiritually.
 Research shows that an integrated approach to co-occurring disorders results in the best possible outcomes.
 This means that co-occurring disorders must be treated at the same time, in the same place, by the same treatment team.
 Today, this is considered the best evidence-based plan for sustained recovery.

 A comprehensive treatment plan for people with co-occurring disorders should include: